mexxexx/ionsrcopt/docs/source/clustering/optigrid_clustering.rst

+.. _clustering:

 Optigrid Clustering
 ===================

 Once everything is prepared and preprocessed, it is time to find the clusters.
+You do this by running the `Optigrid_Clustering.ipynb` notebook in the `Clustering` package.

 Note that the implementation of Optigrid is not completely deterministic, so different runs can yield slightly different result.
 This is due to a kernel density